devdigital/WebApi2TestServer/README.md

     //... normal application container registrations here

+    if (this.registrations != null)
+    {
         // Register additional registrations provided to the bootstrapper
         // These will override any previous registrations foreach (var typeRegistration in this.registrations.TypeRegistrations)
         {
           builder.RegisterType(typeRegistration.Value).As(typeRegistration.Key);
         }

         foreach (var instanceRegistration in this.registrations.InstanceRegistrations)
         {
           builder.RegisterInstance(instanceRegistration.Value).As(instanceRegistration.Key);
+        }
     }

     // Register our Autofac based dependency resolver